 \subsection{A practical method for numerical optimization}

-Because of the difficulties in practice of using the algebraic-geometric approach of Section~\ref{sec:tagmat_existence}, we now present an alternative way to minimize the aspect ratios numerically for each block $i=1,\ldots,b$.
-This practical approach requires higher-dimensional null spaces of tagging submatrices; as such, we will now consider tagging matrices $\mT \in \mathbb{R}^{b \times \ell}$ where $\ell > 3^d+1$ so that every null space has dimension strictly greater than 1.
+Because of the practical difficulties in using the approach of Section~\ref{sec:tagmat_existence}, we present an alternative to minimize the aspect ratios numerically.
+This approach requires higher-dimensional null spaces of tagging submatrices; as such, we now consider tagging matrices $\mT \in \mathbb{R}^{b \times \ell}$ where $\ell > 3^d+1$ so that every null space has dimension strictly greater than 1.

 To minimize the aspect ratios of projected tags efficiently, we consider the following optimization problem over the $(\ell-3^d)$-dimensional null space of $\mT^{(i)} \in \mathbb{R}^{3^d \times \ell}$, rather than over all possible matrix representations $\mT$ of a Grassmannian subspace $\mathcal{V}$ such that $\mathcal{V}=\textup{Col}(\mT)$.
-We now seek a unit vector $\vz^{(i)}$ in the null space of $\mT^{(i)}$ for each block $i = 1,\ldots,8$, which minimizes the ratio of projected tags:
+We now seek a unit vector $\vz^{(i)}$ in the null space of $\mT^{(i)}$ for each block $i = 1,\ldots,b$, which minimizes the ratio of projected tags:

-We illustrate the procedure for block-row $i = 3$ as before, adding one extra column to $\mT$.
-Then the tagging submatrix

-has a 2-dimensional null space, so let $ = \nullsp(\mT^{(3)})$ be an orthonormal basis.
-Any unit vector $\xx$ in the null space may be expressed as